SilverRooney/CoreDataProject/README.md

 # CoreDataProject

-learning and practicing with CoreData
+Learning and practicing with CoreData.